Elvis Week 2015 Survival Guide

-Last year about 35,000 people came to Memphis for Elvis week.
+In recent years, about 35,000 people came to Memphis for Elvis week.
 That's a lot.
 Consider that many of those people will be making their pilgrimage by car and staying downtown, so prepare to deal with heavy foot and car traffic, especially on Elvis Presley Boulevard and downtown/Beale Street area.
 If you're going to those areas, allow yourself plenty of extra time.
 If you're planning to hang out at Graceland for a while, there's plenty of parking, but bring cash.

 7. Be Nice